benkaiser/iasurvey/README.md

 casperjs 1.1.0-beta3
 python 2.7.8
 ```
 And import the data from json file when it is needed.
-Once the test program stops, please reset the server and try again.

 (1) To run the test for account management function, direct to `test/client_side_test` and run:
 ```
 casperjs test manage_account.js
 ```
+If you cancel the test during the program is running, please delete the account created by the test program, so that the test program can work again

 (2) To run the test for filling out a survey, direct to `data/surveys` and enter to import the data first:
 ```
 mongoimport -d iasurvey -c survey every_question_type.json